 Bruce Burns' Fireworks Extravaganza has been lighting up starry, sparkling skies over the Bighorns for more than 20 years.
-This July 4th spectacle is the largest of its kind in 🖈 northeast Wyoming.
+This July 4th spectacle is the largest of its kind in northeast Wyoming.

-Mountain Wild and Scenic Trail Run's 100-mile endurance race got its start when a runner was chased by an ornery moose across treacherous terrain.
-Today, runners (in a variety of distances) run through fields of wildflowers, over streams, through Tongue River Canyon, and down into
+Legend holds that the Bighorn Mountain Wild and Scenic Trail Run's 100-mile endurance race got its start when a runner was chased by an ornery moose across treacherous terrain.
+Today, runners (in a variety of distances) run through fields of wildflowers, over streams, through Tongue River Canyon, and down into Dayton - all in search of glory.